 Iconasys 360 Photography Turntables are the most professional option available and out-compete all competitors in terms of accuracy (up to 0.03-degrees), resolution (>10X more accurate than all other turntable options), speed (capture 36 frames in ~60 seconds), and quality.
 We designed and deliver professional quality 360 photography turntables that use the highest quality components to ensure for stability and longevity.

 360 Product Photography using Lightroom: Workflow Video

-Lightroom + Iconasys Turntable for 360 Product Photography:
+Adobe Lightroom + Iconasys Turntable for 360 Product Photography

-(note, these are workflow steps for Canon.
-Workflows may slightly differ for different camera brands when using Lightroom)
+(workflow steps listed below is for Canon cameras.
+Workflows may slightly differ for different camera brands)

 Step 1: Studio Set-up

 Users will first want to set up their 360 product photography lighting – both continuous lighting and strobes will work great.
 For those well versed in studio photography, lighting for 360 product photography will be similar to still product photography.
 If unsure about lighting, or require help, all purchases include free premium technical support, so we are available to provide lighting tips if required.
 After lighting has been set up: